mauryorigins/other-magic-things/README.md

-# template-react-webpack
+# template-react-webpack5
-template ready to work and deploy with a javascript proyect configurated with webpack using webpack-react-less-redux
+template ready to work and deploy with a javascript proyect configurated with webpack using wpck5-react-typescript

 Productive issues: None, all fixed and working for production